HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * HTML/CSS/JS
 * General resourcefulness and troubleshooting skills

-*If you are a Web Developer with no experience with any CMS or no contact with the HubSpot CMS, the [HubSpot CMS for Developers Course][academy-hubspot-cms-for-devs] (Duration ~2.5 hours) will be quite helpfull!
+*If you are a Web Developer with no experience with any CMS or no contact with the HubSpot CMS, the [HubSpot CMS for Developers Course][academy-hubspot-cms-for-devs] (duration ~2.5 hours) will be quite helpfull!
 That course is not mandatory for this process but it will help you to familiarise with HubSpot CMS and other CMS concepts.*

 ---